-The Department of Health no longer has food regulatory authority inย hospitals, nursing homes, child care facilities, facilities licensed by the Agency for Persons with Disabilities, many group homes, churches and other not-for-profit religious organizations.
+The Department of Health no longer has food regulatory authority in hospitals, nursing homes, child care facilities, many group homes, churches, and other not-for-profit religious organizations.

-(i) Generally, theย Department of Healthย regulates food service establishments located in institutional settings (such as schools, assisted living facilities, adult day cares, and detention facilities), civic and fraternal organizations, bars and lounges that donโt prepare foods, and theaters that limit their food service to items customarily served at theaters (such as beverages, popcorn, hotdogs, and nachos).ย For info, contact one of our local health departmentsย or call 850-245-4277.
+Regulates food service establishments located in institutional settings (such as schools, assisted living facilities, adult day cares, and detention facilities), civic and fraternal organizations, bars and lounges that don’t prepare foods, and theaters that limit their food service to items customarily served at theaters (such as beverages, popcorn, hotdogs, and nachos).
+For info, contact one of our local health departments or call 850-245-4277.

 Can I conduct a food operation from my home?